 The State is required to maintain a current financial procedure manual in order to meet fiscal standards set forth by Federal regulations.
 Financial reports are required monthly.
 Quarterly financial reports are due within 30 days of the end of each quarter and annual fiscal reports are required at the end of the State's fiscal year.
-The annual on-site compliance review conducted by the State should determine compliance to specific areas including financial compliance.
-Failure to comply with State and Federal reporting requirements may result in corrective action including suspension of grant awards.
+The State of New Hampshire maintains a CSBG procedure manual in which financial reporting requirements are delineated.
+The eligible entities are required to submit monthly expenditure /reimbursement reports to the CSBG Coordinator who is responsible for the review, approval, and payment.

-According to 45 C.F.R. § 96.30(a) Fiscal and administrative operations require: Fiscal control and accounting procedures.
-Except where otherwise required be Federal law or regulation, a State shall obligate and expend block grant funds in accordance with the laws and procedures applicable to the obligation and expenditure of its own funds.
-Fiscal control and accounting procures must be sufficient to (b) permit the tracing of funds to a level of expenditure adequate to establish that such funds have not been used in violation of the restrictions and prohibitions of the statute authorizing the block grant.
+According to 45 C.F.R. § 96.30, Fiscal and administrative require: (a) Fiscal control and accounting procedures.
+Except where otherwise required by Federal law or regulation, a State shall obligate and expend block grant funds in accordance with the laws and procedures applicable to the obligation and expenditure of its own funds.
+Fiscal control and accounting procedures must be sufficient to (b) permit the tracing of funds to a level of expenditure adequate to establish that such funds have not been used in violation of the restrictions and prohibitions of the statute authorizing the block grant.